ShunSakurai/asana-navigator/README.md

 ## Design decisions

 - Amit's extension is for working with Asana regardless of what webpage you are on.
-My extension is focused on working in the Asana task webpages, using content script.
+My extension is focused on working in the Asana task webpages, using content script and DOM methods.
 - By doing so, I can use simple HTTP requests, rather than complicated API calls including authentication.
 - Also by doing so, I can implement features seamlessly using same classes/CSS used by Asana.
 - I'd like to make all tools I create to be minutely customizable to each user's preference.
 So I'll create an options page where users can switch features on/off.